tsegaw-DS/tsegaw-DS.github.io/_pages/about.md

 Tsegaw has also held leadership roles, including serving as Associate Registrar at Bahir Dar Institute of Technology from February 9, 2011 to October 7, 2014, and as Secretary General of the Teachers’ Association at Bahir Dar University.

-He has received several recognitions and awards from the university and external organizations, including:
+He has received several recognitions and awards from various organizations, including:

 1. Outstanding Project Award (Second Place) – BDU 60th Anniversary Recognition for the e-Procurement System, Bahir Dar University, June 11, 2023.